 do you need to block or will a little soak work?

-I a little famous in local knitting circle for saying “it’ll block out!”
+I am a little famous in the local knitting circle for saying “It’ll block out!”
 But I really believe that.
-You would be amazed how many knitting imperfection will just block out.
-Now blocking is not going to move a yarn over two spots over so it will line up with it’s other yarn overs but the look and feel of many hats, shawls, sweaters, any knitted fabrics can me improved by blocking.
+You would be amazed how many knitting imperfections will just block out.
+Now blocking is not going to move a yarn over two spots so it will line up with its other yarn overs but the look and feel of many hats, shawls, sweaters, and knitted fabrics can be improved by blocking.

 So here is my method of blocking (or soaking).